Defined in header

 assert outputs implementation-specific diagnostic information on the standard error output and calls abort().
 The diagnostic information is required to include the text of

-expression, as well as the values of the standard macros __FILE__, __LINE__, and the standard variable __func__.
+expression, as well as the values of the standard macros __FILE__, __LINE__, and the predefined variable __func__. (since C99)

 |condition||-||expression of scalar type|